-Chronic Wasting Disease (CWD) is a progressive, fatal, degenerative neurological disease occurring in farmed and free-ranging deer, elk, and moose.
+Chronic wasting disease (CWD) is a progressive, fatal, degenerative neurological disease occurring in farmed and free-ranging deer, elk, reindeer (caribou), and moose.
 The disease was first recognized in 1967 as a clinical 'wasting' syndrome of unknown cause in captive mule deer in Colorado.
 CWD belongs to the family of diseases known as transmissible spongiform encephalopathies (TSEs).
-TSEs include a number of different diseases affecting animals or humans including bovine spongiform encephalopathy (commonly known as “Mad Cow Disease”) in cattle, scrapie in sheep and goats, and Creutzfeldt-Jacob disease in humans.
-Although CWD shares certain features with other TSEs, it is a distinct disease affecting only deer, elk, and moose.
+TSEs include a number of different diseases affecting animals and humans including bovine spongiform encephalopathy (commonly known as “Mad Cow Disease”) in cattle, scrapie in sheep and goats, and Creutzfeldt-Jacob disease in humans.
+Although CWD shares certain features with other TSEs, it is a distinct disease affecting only members of the cervid family.
 There is no known treatment or vaccine for CWD.

 CWD is a slow and progressive disease.
-Because the disease has a long incubation period, deer, elk, and moose infected with CWD may not present any visible signs of the disease for a number of years after they become infected.
-As the disease progresses, deer, elk, and moose with CWD show changes in behavior and appearance.
+Because the disease has a long incubation period, deer, elk, reindeer, and moose infected with CWD may not present any visible signs of the disease for up to two years after they become infected.
+As the disease progresses, cervids with CWD show changes in behavior and appearance.
 These clinical signs may include progressive weight loss, stumbling, tremors, lack of coordination, blank facial expressions, excessive salivation and drooling, loss of appetite, excessive thirst and urination, listlessness, abnormal head posture, and drooping ears.

 The agent that causes CWD and other TSEs has not been completely characterized.
 However, the theory supported by most scientists is that TSE diseases are caused by proteins called prions.
-The exact mechanism of transmission is unclear , although evidence suggests CWD is transmitted directly from one animal to another through bodily fluids and tissues or through contact with infectious agents present in the environment.
+The exact mechanism of transmission is unclear, although evidence suggests CWD is transmitted directly from one animal to another through bodily fluids and tissues or through contact with infectious agents present in the environment.
 CWD is of increasing concern for wildlife managers across North America.

-As such, the number one objective in the management of CWD is to prevent its spread into new areas.
-In an attempt to prevent or slow the spread of CWD to new areas, many states have passed regulations banning the transportation of carcasses taken in CWD-positive states, begun implementing regulations similar to or more stringent than the guidelines for the United States Department of Agriculture’s CWD Herd Certification Programs for farmed cervid facilities, and/or have banned deer baiting (which congregates animals and allows for possible transmission through saliva).
-Several states have also recently adopted regulations banning the use of urine-based attractants for whitetail deer, though the science surrounding the possibility of transmission through urine remains questionable at best.
+The number one objective in the management of CWD is to prevent its spread into new areas.
+In an attempt to prevent or slow the spread of CWD to new areas, many states have passed regulations banning the transportation of live animals or carcasses originating in CWD-positive states, begun implementing regulations similar to or more stringent than the guidelines for the United States Department of Agriculture’s CWD Herd Certification Programs for farmed cervid facilities, and/or have banned deer baiting (which congregates animals and allows for possible transmission through direct contact or environmental contamination).
+Several states have also recently adopted regulations banning the use of urine-based attractants for white-tailed deer.

 Points of Interest

 - Although no cases of CWD have been found in humans yet, a recent study conducted in Canada indicated that the spread of CWD in humans might be possible.
-The study found that macaque monkeys, primates and thus human’s closest relatives, contracted CWD from eating contaminated deer meat, though the results of this study have not yet been published in a peer-reviewed scientific journal.
+The study found that macaque monkeys contracted CWD from eating contaminated deer meat, though the results of this study have not yet been published in a peer-reviewed scientific journal.

-- CWD has currently been detected in wild cervid populations in 25 states: Arkansas, Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.
-CWD has been found in farmed cervid populations in 15 states: Colorado, Illinois, Kansas, Maryland, Minnesota, North Dakota, Nebraska, New York, New Mexico, South Dakota, Utah, Virginia, Wisconsin, West Virginia, and Wyoming.
+- CWD has currently been detected in 30 states: Alabama, Arkansas, Colorado, Idaho, Illinois, Iowa, Kansas, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.

 - Only boned out meat, antlers, skull-plates cleaned of any soft tissue, hides, and ivories should be transported from CWD contaminated areas to prevent environmental contamination through movement of carcasses.